 - Use cold lead notifications to trigger automation based on when a lead moves from one stage to the next.

 - Use automated email sequences or other marketing automation features to remind prospects to review offers and answer questions.

-- Evaluate sales performance and predict future sales with the reporting feature in your sales CRM.
+- Evaluate sales performance and calculate sales forecast with the reporting feature in your sales CRM.
 Automating sales forecasting is a good idea to meet your sales targets as well.

 2. Align Your Pipeline with the Buyer’s Journey

-Create content for every stage of the buyer’s journey from awareness to consideration and decision.
+Create content for every sales pipeline stage of the potential customer’s journey from awareness to consideration and decision.
 Avoid the temptation only to see things from your company’s view.

-Adopt a 360 viewpoint that places the customer in the center.
 This enables you to close the loop with marketing and anticipate potential objections that may arise, whether you’re doing a B2B sale or a B2C sale.

-Each prospect wants to feel special and wanted.
+Remember, each and every prospect wants to feel special, valued, and wanted.
 They have specific needs that you must solve.
-Giving them all your attention seems daunting when you have hundreds of sales opportunities in your pipeline.
+Giving them all your attention can seem daunting when you have hundreds of sales opportunities in your pipeline.